moq-wg/moq-transport/draft-ietf-moq-transport.md

 contrast, an application that uses multiple CDNs to serve media may require the scope to include all of those CDNs.

-The tuple of Track Namespace and Track Name identify the track within a given MOQT scope and is used as cache key.
+Because the tuple of Track Namespace and Track Name are unique within an MOQT scope, they can be used as a cache key.
 MOQT does not provide any in-band content negotiation methods similar to the ones defined by HTTP ({{?RFC9110, Section 10}}); if, at a given moment in time, two tracks within the same scope contain different data,